-SEA Objective Objective Assessment of effect (consider cumulative effects, significance of the effect and magnitude of the effect in terms of the three time periods) Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) + + + Overall this Policy is not over and above the Core Strategy.
+SEA Objective cumulative of effect and m nt of effect (con effects, significat nagnitude of the three time perio nce of the effect in Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) + + + Overall this Policy is not over and above the Core Strategy.
 The policy would have a positive impact on the SEA baseline data.
 This policy will have particular positive impacts the area in regard to sewage regulation and the subsequent effects on the environment can be mitigated.
 N/A To maintain and enhance the quality of landscapes and townscapes + + + Overall this Policy is not over and above the Core Strategy.
 The policy would have a positive impact on the SEA baseline data.
 This policy will have particular positive impacts the area in regard to N/A